twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 `jython reverse_shuffle.py qsort.txt malicious.txt`

 We now have our malicious input saved as `malicious.txt`.
 It is only 50 KB, and `TextCrunchr3` accepts uncompressed files.
 Let's see how long this takes to run:

 `time textcrunchrhost_1 reverse_shuffle.txt`

 ![Test](images/test_runtime.png)

-This actually takes much longer to run than what we observed in Jython.
-As it turns out, `TextCrunchr3` performs more than one analysis on the input, which multiplies the effect of our payload.
+This actually takes much longer than what we observed in Jython.
+As it turns out, `TextCrunchr3` performs more than one analysis on the input, which amplifies the effect of our payload.

-To increase the runtime, we double the number of inputs generated to 20000.
-We know quick sort is O(n^2) in the worst case, so we should expect the runtime to increase by a factor of 4, which would increase the runtime from 80 seconds to over 300 seconds.
+We are still only at 80 seconds.
+To increase the runtime, we can double the number of inputs generated to 20000.
+We know quick sort is O( n^2 ) in the worst case.
+We expect the runtime to increase by roughly a factor of 4, from 80 seconds to over 300 seconds.
 Let's generate a larger list with ACsploit and save it as qsort2.txt:

 ```